-As a number of the projects funded by the Programme can be seen as supporting the priority areas of the Strategy and result-oriented regional development in the Baltic Sea Region, the table provides more details on the projects of the Programme contributing to the implementation of the Strategy.
+The table provides more details on the projects of the Programme contributing to the implementation of the Strategy.

-The Latvia–Lithuania Programme’s projects in line with the 15 priority areas of the EU Strategy for the Baltic Sea Region
+The Latvia–Lithuania Programme’s projects in line with the 11 priority areas of the EU Strategy for the Baltic Sea Region

 |Project short title|

-|3.
-Hazardous substances (to reduce the use and impact of hazardous substances)|
+|7) PA Hazards – Reducing the use and impact of hazardous substances|

-|7.
-Research and innovation (to exploit the full potential of the region in research and innovation
+9) PA Innovation – Exploiting the full potential of the region in research and innovation

 12) PA Safe – To become a leading region in maritime safety and security